Quantitative Equality in Substructural Logic via Lipschitz Doctrines: Preliminaries on (linear) doctrines

 Primary doctrines are the objects of the 2-full 2-subcategory \PD of \DC, where a 1-arrow from $\Doc$ to $\aDoc$ is a 1-arrow $\ple{F,f}$ in \DC such that each component of $f$ preserves finite meets.

 \begin{rem} The 2-categorical structure of doctrines has a relevant logical meaning: objects correspond to theories, 1-arrows to models/translations between theories and 2-arrows to homomorphisms of models/translations.
+Hence, the hom-category of two doctrines $\Doc$ and $\aDoc$ corresponds to the category of models of $\Doc$ into $\aDoc$.

-Under this interpretation the hom-category $\DC(\Doc,\aDoc)$ is the category of models of \Doc into \aDoc.
-Thus, given a theory $\TT$ in the $(\LLand,\Ltop)$-fragment of First Order Logic over a signature $L$, a categorical semantics of $\TT$ in $\Doc$ is an object of $\DC(\Prop_{\TT},\Doc)$. \end{rem}
+Under this interpretation, each 2-category of doctrines corresponds to a class of theories with their models.
+For instance, the 2-category \PD corresponds to theories in the $(\Land,\top)$-fragment of First Order Logic.
+Thus, given a theory $\TT$ in this fragment over a signature $L$ as in \refToExItem{running}{3}, a categorical semantics of $\TT$ into a primary doctrine $\Doc$ is an object of $\PD(\Prop_{\TT},\Doc)$. \end{rem}

 A categorical description of equality in terms of left adjoints goes back to Lawvere \cite{LawvereF:equhcs}.
 More recently, Maietti and Rosolini \cite{MaiettiME:eleqc} identify primary doctrines as the essential framework where equality can be studied.
 Primary doctrines with equality are called elementary \cite{MaiettiME:eleqc} and are defined as follows.